-- /5/ Mr.Hendry's holdings include 450 shares of Common Stock held by him as custodian for his son under the Uniform Gifts to Minors Act. - /6/ Mr. Alden's holdings do not include 1,000 shares of Common Stock held by his spouse, as to which he disclaims beneficial ownership. - /7/ Mrs. Conway's holdings include (i) 325 Common Stock units credited to a deferred account under the Stock Plan for Non-Employee Directors (the "Stock Plan") and (ii) 1,662 Common Stock units credited to an account representing the accrued value under the Director Pension Plan (the "Pension Plan") which was terminated as of December 31, 1996, in each case, over which she has no voting or investment power. - /8/ Mr. Ferguson's holdings include (i) 650 Common Stock units credited to a deferred account under the Stock Plan, (ii) 3,104 Common Stock units credited to a deferred account under the Restated and Amended Deferred Compensation Plan for Non-Employee Directors (the "Deferred Compensation Plan"), and (iii) 918 Common Stock units credited to an account representing the accrued value under the terminated Pension Plan, in each case, over which he has no voting or investment power.
+- 5 Mr./Alden's holdings do not include 1,000 shares of Common Stock held by his spouse, as to which he disclaims beneficial ownership. - 6 Mrs./Conway's holdings include (i) 325 Common Stock units credited to a deferred account under the Stock Plan for Non-Employee Directors (the "Stock Plan") and (ii) Common Stock units credited to an account under the Director Pension Plan (the "Pension Plan"), in each case, over which she has no voting or investment power. - 7 Mr./Ferguson's holdings include (i) 650 Common Stock units credited to a deferred account under the Stock Plan, (ii) 3,104 Common Stock units credited to a deferred account under the Restated and Amended Deferred Compensation Plan for Non-Employee Directors (the "Deferred Compensation Plan"), and (iii) 918 Common Stock units credited to an account under the Pension Plan, in each case, over which he has no voting or investment power.
 In addition, in the ordinary course of business, General Re Corporation makes portfolio investments and may from time to time hold securities of the Company.
-Mr. Ferguson, Chairman of the Board and Chief Executive Officer of General Re Corporation, disclaims any beneficial ownership of these securities. - /9/ Mrs. Hancock's holdings include 200 shares of Common Stock owned jointly with her spouse.
-Mrs. Hancock's holdings also include (i) 650 Common Stock units credited to a deferred account under the Stock Plan and (ii) 813 Common Stock units credited to an account representing the accrued value under the terminated Pension Plan, in each case, over which she has no voting or investment power. - /10/ Mr.Johnson's holdings include 1,498 Common Stock units credited to an account representing the accrued value under the terminated Pension Plan over which he has no voting or investment power. - /11/ Mr. Kendall's holdings do not include 350,502 shares of Common Stock held by trusts in which he has a contingent remainderman's interest and 65,083 shares of Common Stock held by trusts in which he has a limited power of appointment.
+Mr. Ferguson, Chairman of the Board and Chief Executive Officer of General Re Corporation, disclaims any beneficial ownership of these securities. - 8 Mrs./Hancock's holdings include 200 shares of Common Stock owned jointly with her spouse.
+Mrs. Hancock's holdings also include (i) 650 Common Stock units credited to a deferred account under the Stock Plan and (ii) Common Stock units credited to an account under the Pension Plan, in each case, over which she has no voting or investment power. - 9 Mr./Johnson's holdings include Common Stock units credited to an account under the Pension Plan over which he has no voting or investment power. - 10 Mr./Kendall'sOholdings/do not include 350,502 shares of Common Stock held by trusts in which he has a contingent remainderman's interest and 65,083 shares of Common Stock held by trusts in which he has a limited power of appointment.
 He has no voting or investment power in these trusts, and he disclaims beneficial ownership of such shares.
-Mr. Kendall's holdings do include (i) 525 Common Stock units credited to a deferred account under the Stock Plan and (ii) 3,096 Common Stock units credited to a deferred account under the Deferred Compensation Plan, in each case, over which he has no voting or investment power. - /12/ Mr. Lewis' holdings include (i) 650 Common Stock units credited to a deferred account under the Stock Plan and (ii) 807 Common Stock units credited to an account representing the accrued value under the terminated Pension Plan, in each case, over which he has no voting or investment power. - /13/ Mr. Wentz's holdings include 2,393 Common Stock units credited to an account representing the accrued value under the terminated Pension Plan over which he has no voting or investment power.
+Mr. Kendall's holdings do include (i) 525 Common Stock units credited to a deferred account under the Stock Plan and (ii) Common Stock units credited to a deferred account under the Deferred Compensation Plan, in each case, over which he has no voting or investment power. - 11 Mr./Lewis'lholdings/include (i) 650 Common Stock units credited to a deferred account under the Stock Plan and (ii) Common Stock units credited to an account under the Pension Plan, in each case, over which he has no voting or investment power. - 12 Mr./Wentz's2holdings/include Common Stock units credited to an account under the Pension Plan over which he has no voting or investment power.